Sean Connery as James Bond, British government agent

 Tailor: Anthony Sinclair

-Apologies for the blog’s inactivity lately; between my girlfriend’s sister’s wedding and spring being a very busy event season at work, it’s been difficult to find time for a fun – albeit time-consuming – sideline like BAMF Style.
+Apologies for the blog’s inactivity lately; between a friend’s wedding and spring being a very busy event season at work, it’s been difficult to find time for a fun – albeit time-consuming – sideline like BAMF Style.
 You didn’t expect me to miss the 00-7th of May, though?

 And what’s a better way to celebrate the approaching Hallmark holiday of Mother’s Day without exploring a look from one of the most sexist films of an already somewhat chauvinist franchise?!
 (Hey, at least he wears some pink here.)